4 Best Positions For Kegel Exercise

 So far we’ve focused on what body positions are good for doing kegel exercises.
 But we mentioned at the very top that body position is much less important than technique.
 So, we’d be remiss if we didn’t offer a (very brief) step-by-step guide on technique.

 First, identify the right muscles.
 To do this, stop urination in midstream (and prevent yourself from passing gas), or imagine which muscles you would use to do so.
 A correct Kegel action feels like a “squeeze and lift” (and hold, typically) sensation for these muscles.
 Or, another way to think about it is to imagine you’re sitting on top of a marble and you’re trying to tighten your pelvic floor muscles to lift the marble.
-(Shameless self-promotion time: a smart trainer like kGoal that provides biofeedback can also help you tell whether you’re using the correct muscles, as well as helping to measure their performance over time).
+(A smart trainer like kGoal Classic that provides biofeedback can also help you tell whether you’re using the correct muscles, as well as helping to measure their performance over time so you can tell whether you're making progress.
+It also has guided workouts and even games (play Pinball by Kegeling!) to help make doing your Kegels more fun).

 A few quick tips to keep in mind: